-I received a call earlier this week from the producer of MacCauley and Co which is a morning show broadcast on BBC Radio Scotland She had come across my blog post talking about my experience of taking a digital detox and asked me to join them.
+I received a call from the producer of MacCauley and Co which is a morning show broadcast on BBC Radio Scotland She had come across my blog post talking about my experience of taking a digital detox and asked me to join them.

 The feature would be about the advantages of taking time out from the digital world and Daniel Sieberg, author of book Digital Diet would also be sharing his insight and tips with the shows listeners.